MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-new-hardware.md

 > Applies to: Azure Local, versions 22H2 and later; Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2008 R2

-This topic describes how to migrate virtual machine (VM) files on Windows Server 2012 R2, Windows Server 2016, Windows Server 2019, or Windows Server 2022 to new Azure Local hardware using Windows PowerShell and Robocopy.
+This topic describes how to migrate virtual machine (VM) files on Windows Server 2012 R2 or later to new Azure Local hardware using Windows PowerShell and Robocopy.
 Robocopy is a robust method for copying files from one machine to another.
 It resumes if disconnected and continues to work from its last known state.
 Robocopy also supports multi-threaded file copy over Server Message Block (SMB).
 For more information, see [Robocopy](/windows-server/administration/windows-commands/robocopy).

 > [!NOTE]
 > Hyper-V Live Migration and Hyper-V Replica from Windows Server to Azure Local is not supported.
 However, Hyper-V replica is valid and supported between Azure Local systems.
 You can't replicate a VM to another volume in the same system, only to another Azure Local system.